 In the video below is a synopsis of the life of Louise Nevelson who was born with the first name of Leah.
 She later changed it to Louise.

-1899 was the year of this artist’s birth and she worked well into her 80s.
-Her fame as a female sculptor really took off in the 1950s.
+1899 was the year of this artist’s birth, and she worked well into her 80s.
+Her fame as a female sculptor took off in the 1950s.
 Louise Nevelson was able to live quite a glamorous lifestyle and did so for some time.
-At the end she chose to live simply.
+In the end, she chose to live simply.

 The majority of her first works of art were created from found objects.
-Boxes, various pieces of wood…even discarded toilet seats might make it into her cubist designs.
+Boxes, various pieces of wood and even discarded toilet seats might make it into her cubist designs.

 Black is the absence of color.
 That is what Louise Nevelson chose to utilize for most of her sculptures.
 She let the design of the piece speak for itself.
 The objects in her sculptures became unified without the distraction of pigments.

-As she made more money she could afford mediums like steel.
-At that point she worked side by side with the men in the foundry as her designs were welded into shape.
+As she became successful, she could afford to pay for mediums like steel.
+At that point, she worked side by side with the men in the foundry as her designs were welded into shape.

 Below is one giant art sculpture of Louise Nevelson’s titled “Mrs. N’s Palace.”